maxharlow/reconcile/README.md

 Reconcile
 =========

-Add new columns to your spreadsheet based on lookups to online services.
+Enrich your data, adding new columns based on lookups to online services.

 Requires [Node](https://nodejs.org/).